Sign into your Account

 In this section, we provide information for California residents as required under California privacy laws, including the California Consumer Privacy Act ("CCPA"), which requires that we provide California residents certain specific information about how handle their personal information, whether collected online or offline.
 This section does not address or apply to our handling of:

 Categories of personal information that we collect and disclose.
 Our collection, use and disclosure of personal information about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
-The table above sets out generally the categories of personal information (as defined by the CCPA) about California residents that we collect, sell, and disclose to others for a business purpose.
+The beginning of this document sets out generally the categories of personal information (as defined by the CCPA) about California residents that we collect, sell, and disclose to others for a business purpose.
 We collect these categories of personal information from the sources described in the Personal information we may collect section above, and for the purposes described in the Purposes for which we use personal information section above.

 Rights of California residents.
 California law grants California residents certain rights and imposes restrictions on particular business practices as set forth below.